webuiprovider/siteWhisper/content/docs/part-1/General knowledge.md

 ### Mac vs Windows

 As a rule, in Mac you use `command ⌘` and in Windows `ctrl` to trigger the command.
 I use Mac so all the description will be Mac-based.
 If you don't use them, it's really bad for you.
 It means that 40% of the time you are just clicking and doing nothing.
-Full lists of shortcuts for [Mac are here](https://support.apple.com/en-us/HT201236 "Mac shortcuts") and for [Windows are here](https://support.microsoft.com/en-us/help/12445/windows-keyboard-shortcuts "Windows Shortcuts")
+Full lists of shortcuts for [Mac are here](https://support.apple.com/en-us/HT201236 "Mac shortcuts") and for [Windows are here](https://support.microsoft.com/en-us/help/12445/windows-keyboard-shortcuts "Windows Shortcuts").
+Some filtered [great shorcuts here](https://www.computerworld.com/article/3023544/28-keyboard-shortcuts-mac-users-need-to-know.html "Mac additional shortcuts").

 ### Keyboard keys
 |character|name|